tyrannomark/bldR/README.md

 ## Contributors

-The code and documentation presented here were all written by [T. Mark Ellison](http://markellison.net/).
-Conceptual development as reported in the paper *EM* was jointly undertaken with Luisa Miceli.
+The code and documentation presented here were written by [T. Mark Ellison](http://markellison.net/).
+Conceptual development as reported in the paper *EM*, and the design and collection of experimental data, were jointly undertaken with Luisa Miceli.

 GNU Public License version 3